tahirainam/Pyramid-Generator/README.md

-# JavaScript Mini Project: Pyramid Pattern Generator
+# JavaScript Mini Project #01: Pyramid Pattern Generator

 This project demonstrates various JavaScript concepts and methods by generating a text-based pyramid pattern.